 Dream Big, but start Small.
 You can start a business without taking too many risks.

-Just received an email from Mr. Bobit Ebarle of bizstartblueprint.com and I would like to share it with you because it actually make sense.
+I received an email from Mr. Bobit Ebarle of bizstartblueprint.com about most dangerous myth about business.
+I would like to share it with you because it will you a lot especially if you are an aspiring or a newbie entrepreneur.
 Take Calculated Risks!

 Have you ever watched the movie, “The Social Network"?
 Its the dramatized story of how Facebook started.
 The hero, Mark Zuckerberg (who was an aspiring entrepreneur had the odds stacked against him.)
 And there was a point in the story where he was being sued for millions of dollars.
 He was damaging his relationships, and he’s running out of money.

 However, he believes that with Facebook, he had this one shot at building an empire.
 So, ano ginawa niya?
 He went ALL IN.
 He risked EVERYTHING, including the possibility of being sued for all his money, and exerts a massive amount of effort on this one business idea.

 He wins against the odds and enjoys a life of financial freedom and blessings.

 Galing, noh?
 But what lessons could this movie (and all other entrepreneurship movies) have imparted in us?

 2. Fortune favors the brave.

 3. And the ultimate lesson: You have to go ALL IN when starting a business.

 All this sounds great and inspirational when we’re watching movies.